 The weight of running shoes for women is almost always lower from the point of view that we compare apples with apples and not apples with pears.

 The weight is the composition of the entire running shoe.
 Everything from upper to shock absorption to sole.
 And the fewer materials you can use, the less the shoe will weigh.
-But it is always a balance for the manufacturers, as the running shoe must also be functional, and live up to the requirements to be a running shoe.
+But it is always a balance for the manufacturers, as the running shoe must also be functional, and meet the requirements to be a running shoe.

-In the shops, you can find other concepts that go in and affect the weight.
+In sports shops, you can find other concepts that go in and affect the weight.
 It has become very popular with lightweight running shoes for both women and men.
-It is basically the same construction, but materials and shock absorption have been cut down.
+It’s basically the same construction, but materials and shock absorption have been cut down.
 And a lightweight running shoe for asphalt is usually a running shoe used in competition.
 If you want to win the last seconds, then the weight of the shoe can give you this.

-3 great running shoes for women would be:
+Great running shoes for women here would be:

-If you are a heavy runner, it is extra important to be familiar with your running style, so you can buy running shoes that fit exactly your running style.
-It is important as you with every running step load your body, especially the ankles and knees, with 1.5 to 3 times the body weight, which of course will be more forces if you are a heavy runner.
+If you are a heavy runner, it is extra important to be familiar with your running technique (style), so you can buy running shoes that fit exactly your running style.
+It is important as you with every running step load your body, especially the ankles and knees, with 2 – 3 times the body weight, which of course will be more force if you are a heavy runner.
 Often, running shoes aimed at heavy runners will have a higher heel drop, to make room for extra shock absorption.

 It is always important to know the surface you are running on, so you can choose running shoes that suit the surface you are primarily going to run on.
 Of course, you can always use running shoes for several surfaces.
 However, you will experience the best result by sticking to specialized running shoes.
-Whether this is asphalt running shoes, trail running shoes, or whatever it may be.
+Whether this is asphalt running shoes, trail running shoes, etc.